My Audio System in my hobbit hole

 ③cleaning of rail

-recycled from junk in 2005.
+recycled from junk in 2006.

 Turntable DENON DP-2000 (around 1977) Quartz-Lock Direct Drive AC Motor - Nude without case and arm.
 Running more than 10000 hours: I was used to hear average 2 or 3 records almost everyday during 1978-2000 with this turntable.
-It works still fine but I play other automatic turntable systems for easiness now.
+It works still fine but I play other automatic turntable system for easiness now.
 Turntable & Arms are placed on Dupont "Corian" board

 Tone Arms (standing alone) Micro MA-505 (1976) Dynamic balance arm with detachable shell